 This aptitude for creativity is not limited to artists; there are also some incredible local producers in the area, including Black Cow Vodka who make vodka from milk 3 miles away from us (utterly divine!), Dorset Wasabi who are growing wasabi in Dorchester and Dorset Snails… need we say more!

-Chris and Silvana got the keys for The Ollerod in March 2018; they both have a wealth of experience in hospitality and decided it was time to follow their dream and buy their own place.
-They walked into what was The Bridge House Hotel in Beaminster and fell in love with the building and the area.
-They have been putting their own stamp on it (including a name change) without altering the intrinsic beauty and character of the building.
-It is an on going process, with all of the public areas refurbished and the bedrooms in progress.
+Silvana Bandini got the keys for The Ollerod in March 2018; she has a wealth of experience in hospitality and decided it was time to follow her dream and buy her own place.
+Silvana walked into what was The Bridge House Hotel in Beaminster and fell in love with the building and the area.
+She has been putting her own stamp on it (including a name change) without altering the intrinsic beauty and character of the building.